Refinitiv/Real-Time-SDK/Cpp-C/README.md

 Real-Time SDK package may also be [downloaded from LSEG Developer Portal](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-cc/downloads).
 In addition, these distributions depend on a Binary Pack found in the above downloads section.
 This will not be automatically pulled by the build, and must be downloaded and extracted into the ../RTSDK-BinaryPack directory(Same level as the Cpp-C directory in this package).
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

-Real-Time SDK package is also available on [MyAccount](https://myaccount.lseg.com/en/downloadcenter).
+Real-Time SDK package is also available for download on [MyAccount](https://myaccount.lseg.com/en/downloadcenter).
 In addition, these distributions depend on a Binary Pack found in the above download location.
 This will not be automatically pulled by the build, and must be downloaded and extracted into the ../RTSDK-BinaryPack directory(Same level as the Cpp-C directory in this package).
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

 ## Building RTSDK